Tips For Your Tattoo Day

 What time of year is the best to get a tattoo?

-Despite what many people think, Winter and Fall are the best times to get tattooed.
-This is mainly because your skin is generally protected by more clothing from the elements.
-The less exposure your skin gets, the better your tattoo with heal.
+Winter and Fall are the best times to get tattooed.
+The less sun exposure your skin gets, the better your tattoo with heal.

 Can I tan with tattoos?